Recording dumbek, djembe, bodhran, tablas, and other percussion instruments…

 I miked the top of the dumbek with my usual RE15 and tried placing another RE15 about 6″ below the drum, aiming up, in the hope of capturing the “douuuum.”
 I failed completely.
 I caught an inchoate boom that had nothing to do with the sound I was hearing in the room.
 I moved the mic around, always keeping it within a foot of the bottom opening, but no go—I got nothing but mush.

 I finally punted, deciding the room resonance leaking into the main pair was adequate for the session.
 I axed the bottom mic and we rolled.
 I was never satisfied, though, and indeed we never used those tracks.
 Had I but known that I had come very close to the solution!

 Under the canopy of douuuum

 I decided to keep the dumbek player separate from everyone else; we put him in the living room, with headphones.
-I still miked the top with a single dynamic mic, this time a Beyer M88, but I took a different tack for the douuuum.
-I decided to capture this with another ORTF pair of room mikes, two Oktava MC-012s with cardioid capsules, mounted on a stereo spreader bar from AKG (Beyerdynamic sells the same one).
-We recorded on a pair of 20-bit ADATs (the earlier recording was direct to 2-track DAT), giving us the chance to tweak in mixdown.
+I still miked the top with a single dynamic mic, this time a beyerdynamic M 88, but I took a different tack for the douuuum.
+I decided to capture this with another ORTF pair of room mikes, two Oktava MC-012s with cardioid capsules, mounted on a stereo spreader bar from AKG (beyerdynamic sells the same one, and AEA has one too).
+We recorded onto digital multitrack (the earlier recording was direct to 2-track DAT), giving us the chance to tweak in mixdown.